When the Wind Blows (1986 film): Production

-Reception
+Reception and legacy

 When the Wind Blows received positive reviews, currently having an 88% rating on Rotten Tomatoes based on 8 reviews.
 Critic Barry Lappin called it "Absolutely brilliant....
 It was very subtly done but the message more than gets through well".
 He explained that the scenes are "more than touching" and encouraged people to watch it to the very end.

 Colin Greenland reviewed When the Wind Blows for White Dwarf #85, and stated that "The story of Jim and Hilda Bloggs preparing for the Bomb and trying to get back to normal afterwards is heavy-handed, especially at the end, and would have been better shorter; there are odd continuity problems between the pictures and the dialogue.
 But it is powerful, ludicrous and shocking.
 It gets to you.
 As it ought to."

 Soundtrack

-Originally, David Bowie was supposed to contribute several songs to the soundtrack for the film, but decided to pull out so he could focus on his upcoming album Never Let Me Down, and instead only submitted the title track.
+Originally, David Bowie was supposed to contribute several songs to the soundtrack for the film, but he decided to pull out so he could focus on his upcoming album Never Let Me Down, and instead only submitted the title track.
 Roger Waters was brought in to complete the project instead.